jonlpersson/ed-latimore/site/_posts/2022-06-25-business-and-life-lessons-from-the-notorious-b-i-g-s-10-crack-commandments.md

 The element of surprise will always be your greatest advantage.

 Regardless of other imbalances in ability, the one who acts first has the greater advantage.
-The longer it takes the opposition to mount a counter, the more easily you can achieve your objective.&nbsp;
+The longer it takes the opposition to mount a counter, the more easily you can achieve your objective.

 If it looks like you’re gonna be in a street fight & there’s no way to run, throw the 1st blow.
 Better to be judged by 12 than carried by 6 ***(Read: [How to avoid a street fight and what to do if you can't](/how-to-win-a-street-fight/))***.
 Also, tell as few people as necessary about your plans.
-This eliminates the possibility of your plans being revealed to your opponents so they can counter you.&nbsp;
+This eliminates the possibility of your plans being revealed to your opponents so they can counter you.

 Lastly, remember this: Lightning doesn’t strike the same place twice.

 Many opportunities only present themselves once.
 Certain vulnerabilities will not be open again.
-The moment your plan to exploit it is revealed, then it will disappear.&nbsp;
+The moment your plan to exploit it is revealed, then it will disappear.

 > Real G’s move in silence like lasagna
 >